Rouxxel/companion_sonion/ide_companion/companion_sonion/README.md

 This extension contributes the following commands:

-- `companion.spawn`: Spawn a new companion
+- `companion.spawn`: Spawn a new companion (Panel mode by default)
+- `companion.spawnExplorer`: Spawn a companion in Explorer mode
+- `companion.moveToExplorer`: Move a Panel companion to Explorer mode
+- `companion.moveToPanel`: Move an Explorer companion to Panel mode
 - `companion.saveProfile`: Save current companions as a named profile
 - `companion.loadProfile`: Load a saved profile
 - `companion.exportWorld`: Export companions to JSON